-Each OS component covers the knowledge, understanding, skills and behaviours required to achieve threshold competence in a chosen OS.
-Threshold competence refers to the level of competence deemed by employers as sufficient to secure employment in roles relevant to an OS.
+Each occupational specialism component covers the knowledge, understanding, skills and behaviours required to achieve threshold competence in a chosen occupational specialism.
+Threshold competence refers to the level of competence deemed by employers as sufficient to secure employment in roles relevant to an occupational specialism.
 Achievement of threshold competence signals that a student is well-placed to develop full occupational competence, with further support and development, once in work.

-English, mathematics and digital (EMD) skills have also been embedded throughout the TQ and must be taught when highlighted in the content.
+English, mathematics and digital skills have also been embedded throughout the TQ and must be taught when highlighted in the content.

-About this Technical Qualification (TQ) Specification
+About this TQ specification

-To ensure that you are using the most up-to-date version of this TQ Specification, please check the version number and date in the page footer against that of the TQ Specification on the NCFE website.
+To ensure that you are using the most up-to-date version of this TQ specification, please check the version number and date in the page footer against that of the TQ specification on the NCFE website.